Nursing home companies accused of misusing federal money received hundreds of millions of dollars in pandemic relief

 The money was distributed through the $175 billion Provider Relief Fund, which since April has directed federal stimulus payments to hospitals, nursing homes and other health-care providers.
 In May, HHS announced a targeted nursing home distribution of $4.9 billion.

-The payments, for covid 19-related expenses or lost revenue, came with few spending restrictions.
+The payments, for expenses or lost revenue related to covid-19 — the disease caused by the novel coronavirus — came with few spending restrictions.
 Agreements between the providers and HHS include language prohibiting nursing homes from using the federal money for abortions, gun-control lobbying and the purchase of chimpanzees, but do not require homes to spend on such things as personal protective equipment or hazard pay for nurses and aides caring for covid-19 patients.

 “The president wants us to accelerate getting those dollars out,” Seema Verma, administrator for the Centers for Medicare and Medicaid Services (CMS), announced in April during a news briefing with the White House coronavirus task force.
 “There are no strings attached, so the health-care providers that are receiving these dollars can essentially spend that in any way they see fit.”